-Thanks to a generous gift from Robert Steinwurtzel, Esq., '75, P'16, the Chesapeake Bay Foundation ("CBF"), is offering one F&M student the opportunity this summer to work as a paid legal fellow in its Harrisburg, PA office.
-Mr. Steinwurtzel's gift honors his friend and mentor, Grier Stephenson, the Charles A. Dana Professor of Government, who will serve on the College's selection committee along with Chris Williams, Associate Professor of Earth & Environment, and Laurie Baulig, Director of Legal Professions Advising.
+Thanks to a generous gift from Robert Steinwurtzel, Esq., '75, P'16, the Chesapeake Bay Foundation ("CBF"), is offering one F&M student the opportunity to work as a paid legal fellow in its Harrisburg, PA office this summer.
+Mr. Steinwurtzel's gift honors his friend and mentor, Grier Stephenson, the Charles A. Dana Professor of Government, who will serve on the College's selection committee along with Dorothy Merritts, Harry W. & Mary B. Huffnagle Professor of Geosciences and Chair of Earth and Environment, and Katie Schellenger, F&M's Director of Legal Professions Advising.

-Three finalists will be forwarded to CBF, which will choose the fellow.
+Three finalists will interview with CBF, which will select the fellow.
 The legal fellow will be part of CBF's Environmental Protection and Restoration Program, which includes lawyers, scientists, planners, grassroots, and communications staff who work on a wide spectrum of Bay-related issues, including water and air quality, point and non-point source pollution, land use and conservation, growth management, transportation, wetlands protection, and fisheries management.

 Chesapeake Bay Foundation, Inc. (CBF) the Mid-Atlantic's largest regional non-profit conservation organization working solely to save the Bay, seeks a legal fellow for its Pennsylvania State Office located in Harrisburg, PA.